Imperial examination: Education

 The new education policies were sometimes criticized and the importance of schools attacked.
 Su Shi believed that educational institutions were nothing more than places for students to learn the necessary techniques to pass the imperial exams.
 Liu Ban (1023–1089) believed that an education at home was sufficient: "Education that scholars receive at home is sufficient for them to become talented people.
 Why do they need to turn to teachers in government schools to do so?"
 In 1078, a student of the Taixue, Yu Fan, submitted a memorial accusing the instructors of bias and improper teaching.
 In the following year, Emperor Shenzong of Song confirmed the accusations after a Censorate investigation.
 In 1112, a memorial criticized the prefectural and county schools for a variety of abuses.
 It accused the local supervisors of not understanding the goal of educating greater talent, wasting funds by buying excess food and drink, buying superfluous decorations, profiting by selling grain at market price, borrowing from students, and engaging in acts of violence towards officials.
 The "eight virtues" system received many complaints about its lack of academic rigor.
-In 1121, the local three-colleges system was dismantled and the local schools ordered to return land to the government.
+In 1121, the local three-college system was dismantled and the local schools ordered to return land to the government.

 The instructors in the Imperial University are not impartial.
 After they give regular examinations to students, they rely on self-serving assessment of student performance to decide who should be promoted to the next level.
 In addition, Your Majesty holds court conferences at the crack of dawn, but these instructors often arrive at the university after nine and leave at eleven o'clock.
 Every day Your Majesty handles numerous affairs of state while attending imperial seminars.
 It took only a few years for you to finish learning the Book of Odes.
 These instructors instead have already spent seven years on the Rites of Zhou, only to complete four volumes.
 Analects of Confucius and Mencius are the basis of morality and the behavior of the sages.
 Your Majesty designs the curriculum to focus on the great Classics, but now they have yet to be taught.